Science & Technology

 Bispecific

-Monoclonal Antibodies
+Antibodies

 Bispecifics are engineered antibodies that can bind to two different antigens or epitopes simultaneously.
 For example, one arm of the antibody might bind to a cancer cell while the other arm binds to a T cell, bringing the two together to initiate direct immune responses against tumors.
 Bispecific antibodies are an emerging class of immunotherapy, showing promise in cancer treatment due to their dual-targeting capability.